testdrivenio/django-aloe-bdd/example_bdd/README.md

     | 2  | brian@example.com | Brian    |
 ```

-You add one more scenario to test filtering on the status.
+Add one more scenario to test filtering on the status.
 A user's friends consist of people who have accepted friendship requests from the user.
 Those who have not taken action or who have rejected the requests are not considered.

 **example/features/friendship.feature**